 Don’t wait for luck, create your own.

 When I was coming to Salford for my postgraduate studies, I hardly knew who my course mates were going to be.
-However, the easiest way to find out this information is to post a question on Salford Official Facebook Group 2020/2021 (a year when you are joining the university).
+One of the ways that I overcame this was to join university Facebook groups beforehand to make those all-important connections ahead of time.
+The Campus Connections group from the University of Salford Students’ Union might be just one of those that you want to get involved with.
 You might also try to find a Facebook group for your particular course.
 It is the best way to start engaging with your course mates even before the start of the semester.
 Making those early bonds and connections is really crucial in order for you to feel more comfortable and relaxed when the uni starts.
 Personally I found my accommodation last minute, because somebody posted a link on a Salford Postgraduate FB Group to a vacant student room at Peel Park Quarter.
 I must admit, I was extremely lucky, but it was only because I joined a few groups and chats.
 I would definitely recommend doing that.